 Grand Sea Explorer - Red Sea, Egypt

-7 Nights' Aboard Vessel accommodations, Same Day Transfers in Hurghada, Port Ghaleb or Marsa Alam, 3 Meals Daily and Between Dive Snacks, Mineral Water, Coffee, Tea, Juices, Sodas, Local Wine or Beer, Up To 4 or 5 Dives Daily (Depending on Season), Use of Tanks, Weights and Belts, Including Nitrox 32% (Not Included Route and Port Fees and Possible Fuel Surcharge)
+7 Nights' Aboard Vessel accommodations, Same Day Transfers in Hurghada, Port Ghaleb or Marsa Alam, 3 Meals Daily and Between Dive Snacks, Mineral Water, Coffee, Tea, Juices, Sodas, Local Wine or Beer, Up To 4 to 5 Dives Daily (Depending on Season), Use of Tanks, Weights and Belts, Including Nitrox 32% (Not Included Route and Port Fees and Possible Fuel Surcharge)

 Climate: 13 – 28°C / 56 – 83°F